TalalChaudhry/Elevator_System/README.md

 ```
 from ElevatorSystem import ElevatorSystem
 ```
-- Then make an instance of the class (input the number of elevators, default = 16):
+- Then make an instance of the class (input the number of elevators (positive number), default = 16):
 ```
 system = ElevatorSystem(<number of elevators>)
 ```
 - Now you can use two of the functions: pick and step.
 The pick function is a request to pick up a passenger.
-Inputs to pick function are floor number of passenger and direction (-1 for down, +1 for up, 0 for none).
+Inputs to pick function are floor number of passenger (>=0) and direction (-1 for down, +1 for up, 0 for none).
 The step function processes time and updates the statuses of elevators.
-Input to step function is time in seconds.
+Input to step function is time in seconds (>=0).
 One second is taken for any elevator to move one floor up or down.
 An example of the way they can be called:
 ```
 system.pick(4,1)
 system.step(3)